+Dato' Chang was appointed to the Board of AIA PUBLIC Takaful Bhd. since the Company's inception on 11 March 2011.
 Dato' Chang holds a Master's degree in Business Administration from the University of Hull, United Kingdom.
 He is also a Chartered Banker of the Chartered Banker Institute (CBI), United Kingdom.
 Dato' Chang has over 45 years of experience in the banking and finance industry.
 Dato' Chang is currently the Deputy Chief Executive Officer of Public Bank Berhad.
-He sits on the Board of several companies in the Public Bank Group including, Public Bank (Hong Kong), Public Bank Vietnam, Cambodian Public Bank Plc and Campu Lonpac Insurance Plc in Cambodia.